 This Chili paste recipe is straightforward to make.
 Using only six ingredients and is completed in less than thirty minutes.
 Don’t delay, and make this super simple chili paste.

 Chili Paste Recipe

 Am I getting old?
 Last week, I made my grocery list for our trip to the Asian market, and one of them is Chili Paste.
 I made it bold and big, but I still managed to forget it.
 So here I am, making my Chili Paste from scratch.
-I am mad at myself, but I’ve come to terms that, indeed, it’s cheaper to make it myself.
+I am mad at myself, but I’ve come to terms with that; indeed, it’s cheaper to make it myself.

 Making your chili paste is not hard at all.
 You can make it in thirty minutes.
-This Chili Paste Recipe needs six ingredients and takes a bit of arm work out to stir the ingredients, which is not hard.
+This Chili Paste Recipe needs six ingredients and takes a bit of arm work to stir the ingredients, which is not hard.

 Chili Paste Ingredients: